 Weeds, vegetation and leaves can block your condensing system.
 This can limit its airflow, make it less energy efficient and change your comfort.
 Here’s how you can get your unit operating well again.

 - Shut off electricity fully at the breaker or external switch.

 - Clear yard debris around the AC.
 Once you’ve cleared bigger clutter within a two-foot radius, you can use a fine-bristled brush or vacuum to slowly clean the unit’s fins.
-Distorted fins can also impact performance, so you can attempt to straighten them with a dinner knife.
+Distorted fins can also impact performance.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Be careful to avoid getting water on the fan motor.